 How to take a POD course

-POD offers a variety of in-person classes each quarter for UW staff, faculty, and leaders, along with other training such as self-paced online courses and special events (learn about our different class formats).
+POD offers a variety of classes each quarter for UW staff, faculty, and leaders, along with other training such as self-paced online courses and special events (learn about our different class formats).
 In addition, we provide a variety of tools and resources for your professional development.

 If you’ve never taken a POD offering before, there are a few things you should know.
 Start by reviewing the topics below and contact us if you have any other questions.